ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 * [Back to index](#index)
 * [Back to top of README.md](#about-my-project)

+### How this site was deployed
+In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu.
+From the source section drop-down menu, select the Master Branch.
+Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+Any changes pushed to the master branch will take effect on the live project.

+The live link can be found here - https://ian-ibcirl.github.io/CI-PP1-SunhillPilates/

+### How to clone the repository
+Go to the https://github.com/ian-IBCIRL/CI-PP1-SunhillPilates repository on GitHub.
+Click the "Code" button to the right of the screen, click HTTPs and copy the link there.
+Open a GitBash terminal and navigate to the directory where you want to locate the clone.
+On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process.

 ## Gitpod Reminders
 * [Back to index](#index)
 * [Back to top of README.md](#about-my-project)